-Year 1 consequence for not meeting participation rate requirements for any subgroup:
+Year 1: Consequence of not meeting participation rate requirements for any student group:

-Within 30 days after accountability results are approved by the State Board of Education (SBE), the school must send a letter (text provided by the North Carolina Department of Public Instruction [NCDPI]) to all parents informing them of the inadequate participation rate.
-Each letter must also provide a plan of action for ensuring full participation for all subgroups, specifically targeting those that did not have adequate participation.
+Within 30 days after accountability results are approved by the State Board of Education (SBE), the school must send a letter (text provided by NCDPI) to all parents informing them of the inadequate participation rate.
+Each letter must also provide a plan of action for ensuring full participation for all student groups, specifically targeting those that did not have adequate participation.

-Year 2 consequence for not meeting participation rate requirements for any subgroup:
+Year 2: Consequence of not meeting participation rate requirements for a student groups for the second consecutive year:

-The school will be labeled as a "consistently low-participating school" and will be required to create and implement an intensive intervention plan aligned with ensuring participation rates for all subgroups to reach 95%.
+The school will be labeled as a "consistently low-participating school" and will be required to create and implement an intensive intervention plan aligned with ensuring participation rates for all student groups to reach 95%.
 At the state level, within the Statewide System of Support, these schools will receive the most intensive support with the issue of participation rates.

-Year 3 consequence of not meeting participation rate requirements for any subgroup:
+Year 3 or More: Consequence of not meeting participation rate requirements for a student group for the third or more consecutive year:

-Any school that does not meet the 95% participation requirement for any subgroup for three consecutive years for end-of-grade tests, end-of-course tests, The ACT (only for the "all students subgroup"), and ACT WorkKeys will be identified as a Focus school.
-An additional letter (text provided by the NCDPI) must be sent home by the school indicating a third year of inadequate participation and provide a plan to ensure full participation for all subgroups.
+Any school that does not meet the 95% participation requirement for any student group for three consecutive years for EOG, EOC, the ACT (only for the "all students student group"), and ACT WorkKeys will be identified as a Focus school.
+An additional letter (text provided by the NCDPI) must be sent home by the school indicating a third year of inadequate participation and provide a plan to ensure full participation for all student groups.